Education

 Recent progress

-TThrough the new co-developed funding approach, the Government of Canada and First Nations partners are developing regional education agreements that respond to the different needs and priorities of First Nations communities.
-This aligns with the principle of First Nations control of First Nations education, since First Nations are best placed to make decisions on their priorities or where they see the greatest need.
-As of November 2022, Indigenous Services Canada has completed 9 education agreements with First Nations partners under the Education Transformation policy.
+Through the new funding approach, the Government of Canada and interested First Nations partners are developing regional education agreements that respond to the different needs and priorities of First Nations communities.
+This approach recognizes that First Nations are best placed to make decisions on their priorities or where they see the greatest need and aligns with the principle of First Nations control of First Nations education.

 Next steps

-The work of all 3 of these tables has included education as a priority area and legislative options for education may be discussed in the future should Indigenous partners identify legislation as a priority.
+The work of all 3 of these tables has included education as a priority area, and legislative options for education may be discussed in the future should Indigenous partners identify legislation as a priority.

 11. We call upon the federal government to provide adequate funding to end the backlog of First Nations students seeking a post-secondary education.